Financial Advice Pricing: 5 Questions To Ask Before Setting Up Your Pricing Capability 🙋

-QUESTION #5: How can we break down resistance to change and convince people?
+Financial Advice Pricing QUESTION #5: How can we break down resistance to change and convince people?

 PRICE ADVICE: Your teams and leaders are much less likely to resist changes to pricing strategy and operations when they took part in shaping it.

 To start cross-functional collaboration, leaders must seek external price advice and upward feedback from sales and marketing teams.
 It’s best to bring up objections and address them right away.
-Be open to feedback, communication, and share information in the decision-making process.
+Be open to feedback, and communication, and share information in the decision-making process.